Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 ### Logging errors to Bugsnag during development

-You can log errors to Bugsnag when developing in Expo Go if you really need to. **You don't normally need to do this -- Bugsnag error logging is usually to monitor crashes and errors in the production app.
+You can log errors to Bugsnag when developing in Expo Go if you really need to. **You shouldn't normally need to do this -- Bugsnag error logging is usually to monitor crashes and errors in the production app.
 You should only use this in development when normal error detection is insufficient** e.g. because you want to figure out why the app is crashing due to a lack of memory.  **Don't** use this in place of normal code tools like `console.error` and `console.log` and other normal testing approaches.

 You can force the app to report errors to Bugsnag during development using Expo Go (this also overrides the user permissions setting which normally determines whether or not send error reports).
 To do this:

+- In your `app/.env` file set `BUGSNAG_API_KEY` to the value of our actual Bugsnag API key (ask on the team Slack channel and someone can give you this)
 - Change the `version` number in `app/package.json` to one that isn't in use yet (if other developers are also doing the same thing, you'll need to coordinate with them so as not to overlap with using the same version number -- or you'll also see each other's errors)
-  > You must do this or it'll screw up error reporting for the current version of the app in production
+  > You must do this step or it'll screw up error reporting for the current version of the app in production
 - Create an `app/.env` file or update your existing file and include the line `BUGSNAG_ALWAYS_SEND_BUGS="true"`
 - Start/restart Expo and reload the app